sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 Fedora CoreOS also has automatic updates, so you can be sure that your OS is always up-to-date with the latest security patches and bug fixes.
 This is obviously crucial for maintaining a secure environment.
 The way these security updates work is completely bananas.
 They download a static "image" just like updating a container, then layer your configuration on top of that image and boot into it.
 If anything fails, we can easily boot back into the previous image.

+One last point, and I can't stress this enough: If you've ever been any type of sysadmin, you know how much effort it takes to update systems, keep them in a known good state, keep other people ("the security team" for instance...) from effin up your S...
+CoreOS does away with all of this by.. for most intents and purposes... deleting the operating system?
+Hopefully that makes sense.
+It doesn't _delete_ your operating system, but it abstracts the OS _AWAY_ from you and your team, so that you no longer have to think about it or interact with it.
+Your security team has to swallow the pill that they can't log in, because no one can log in.
+If you made an exception for them, they'd be creating new attack surface.
+Enjoy watching them squirm while you explain it it's fun.
+They won't be able to sleep for a couple of days.

 Summing up the benefits of using containers on Fedora CoreOS for securing web services:

 1. **Isolation and Containment**: Containers encapsulate applications and their dependencies, limiting the potential impact of a security breach to the contained environment, thereby enhancing the overall security posture.